Umplify/xunit-dependency-injection/README.md

 ```

 ## Running tests in order
-The library has a bonus feature that simplifies running tests in order.
+The library also has a bonus feature that simplifies running tests in order.
 The test class does not have to be derived from ```TestBed<T>``` class though and it can apply to all Xunit classes.

 Decorate your Xunit test class with the following attribute and associate ```TestOrder(...)``` with ```Fact``` and ```Theory```: